 There are many apps and websites that promise to make you money fast.
 You watch trailers and advertisements, seeing money pile up $10 at a time as somebody spins a virtual wheel or plays a game on their phone.
 People cry in joy as $132 are deposited in their PayPal account.
 If you have tried these apps and money-making ideas, you know that most of them don’t work.
-You earn money really fast until you hit $5, and then it slows down.
+You earn money quickly until you hit $5, and then it slows down.
 The catch; you can’t take out any money until you hit $25.

 This article suggests some apps that won’t earn a lot, but could help will the credit card bill you are $10 shy of making.
 How do you know this isn’t just another trick?
 I do not write professionally on finances or get-rich-quick schemes.
 These are simply ideas I have used myself.